See also: How to manage logs

 jujud and keep track of machine and unit agents, models, controllers, etc.

-In Juju, logs are organised into a number of files.
+In machine deployments, Juju agent logs are organised into a number of files.
 These files are located on every machine that Juju creates, including the controller.
 Specifically, they can be found under

 /var/log/juju, and may include: